 Course Instructor’s Responsibilities

-Course Instructors will do their best to accommodate all requirements for special needs identified by the Accessibility Services Counsellor (e.g. moving the date of an assignment or test).
-In the event that certain needs are unable to be met or are difficult to meet, the student, the Course Instructor, the Graduate Coordinator will meet to address these needs on a case-by-case basis.
+Course Instructors will do their best to meet all accommodations listed in students’ accommodation letters.
+In the event that certain needs are unable to be met or are difficult to meet, the student, the Course Instructor, the Graduate Coordinator and UTM Academic Coordinator will meet to address these needs on a case-by-case basis.

-When a separate exam space is required, the Course Instructor will submit the exam to the Counsellor at Accessibility Services upon request.
+When a separate exam space is required, the Course Instructor will submit the exam to Accommodated Testing Services (UTSG) or Test and Exam Services (UTM) upon request.

 Accessibility Services Responsibilities